The Night Swimmer

 288 pages, 2012

 Matt Bondurant is passionate about life, writing and open water.
-His second novel follows the hugely successful The Wettest County In the World, now a riveting film called Lawless.
+His most recent novel follows the hugely successful The Wettest County In the World, now a riveting film called Lawless.

 His new novel, The Night Swimmer, is a richly textured journey of a young couple, Fred and Elly.
 This powerful tale of melancholy, goats and the dark waves off the southern coast of Ireland, caught me up and held me in its net until the very last page.